Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 On the other hand, Bluetooth remote patient monitoring devices transmit patient data over short-range wireless connections to devices that can connect to the internet.
 While these technologies are typically deemed secure and reliable, there are pros and cons of each to consider.

-You can use this checklist of pros and cons to help you make an informed decision.
+Use the following checklist of pros and cons to help you make a more informed decision.

 Advantages of Cellular Remote Patient Monitoring Devices